erikrikarddaniel/su-marine-microbiology/docs/serine_glycine_tutorial.md

 At this point, you have two choices: Check what the "COG0111" targets in a similar way as we did with "PF00389" or turn to another reaction, enzyme and protein in the pathway.
 If you have a lot of other reactions to choose from in the pathway you're targeting, you might want to go directly at the second option and go for the next reaction.
 If not, check the COG0111.

+*To continue:* Please check the other enzymes in the pathway and see if you can find a good signature protein for the pathway.
+Note that you can also search with the E.C. number at Uniprot.
+This might be a better choice than the gene name in some cases, but note that the E.C. number will be shared by all proteins catalyzing a reaction.
+If an enzyme consists of multiple proteins or different, non-homologous, proteins catalyze the reaction, all will have the same E.C. number.